johnrso/xarm/README.md

 # xarm
-simple repo for demo collection, data preprocessing, and policy rollout for [internet-manipulation](https://github.com/johnrso/internet-manipulation)
+simple repo for demo collection, data preprocessing, and policy rollout

 for [pyspacemouse](https://pypi.org/project/pyspacemouse/), make sure to follow the installation instructions re: permissions. otw, you will get an error that looks like this: